 TTC’s commitment to equip lay people takes another step forward.
 It has begun offering Spiritual Guidance and Weekend Retreats to lay people to develop strong spiritual discipline.
 Four weekend retreats are offered annually.

 Six seminaries together with Ethos co-organised a one-day conference on ‘Human Sexuality, Marriage and the Church’ at St Andrew’s Cathedral.
 This is the first joint effort of Singapore seminaries, the result of an initiative several years ago when TTC hosted a meeting of principals.

-TTC and Biblical Graduate School of Theology (BGST) launched a joint Diploma in Theological Studies (DipTS).
+TTC and the Biblical Graduate School of Theology (BGST) launches a joint Diploma in Theological Studies (DipTS).
 The DipTS is meant for Christians who desire strong foundations in the understanding of their faith.
 BGST and TTC strongly believe that a bigger pool of theologically trained people in the Church will result in establishing a much stronger and broader base for Church growth.

 As Singapore celebrates SG50, TTC reflects on its development as a Singaporean theological institution.
 Its faculty members are now predominantly Singaporeans, and so are its student population and donor base.

 TTC extends its contribution to the Association for Theological Education in South East Asia (ATESEA) through leadership in the Board of Trustees, the Senate and its publication, the Asia Journal of Theology.
 Beyond the region, it continues to partner key universities and seminaries in China and North America.

 The monthly Faculty Colloquium has established an ethos of excellence at TTC.
 Lecturers are assigned to either present an academic paper or be a respondent to the paper.
 The colloquium encourages faculty members towards publication.

 The Hill View Station (MRT) commences operation and brings much convenience to commuting students and visitors to TTC.